 - Photocopy of any previous Employment Authorization Document (EADs), if applicable.

-- Photocopy of your most recent visa stamp (the visa can be expired and/or of a different visa category)
+- Photocopy of your most recent visa stamp.
+The visa can be expired and/or of a different visa category.

-- Photocopy of biographical page(s) of the passport, with expiration date.
-If your passport will expire within 6 months from the time of filing your OPT application with USCIS, you should renew it with your home country’s embassy or consulate before you submit your OPT
+- Photocopy of biographical page of your passport.
+If your passport will expire within 6 months, you should renew it with your home country’s embassy or consulate before you submit your OPT application.

-Step 3 – After Filing Application with USCIS:
+Step 4: After Filing Application with USCIS

 Receive I-797 (Receipt Notice): Several weeks after receiving your application, USCIS will send you a Receipt Notice (I-797).
-This will list the Service Center where your application is being processed, the date your application was officially received, and a case number in reference to your application.
-Carefully review the notice to make sure your name is spelled correctly on the I-797.
-If it is not, contact the National Customer Service Center (NCSC) number listed on your receipt notice immediately.
+This will list the Service Center where your application is being processed, the date your application was officially received, and a case number assigned to your application.
+Carefully review the notice to make sure your name is spelled correctly and the correct mailing address is listed.
+If it is not, call the National Customer Service Center (NCSC) number listed on your receipt notice immediately.